Wesley Merritt: Frontier duty and West Point

 After the war's end, Merritt continued to serve in the cavalry along the frontier.
 He was appointed lieutenant colonel of the newly raised U.S. 9th Cavalry on July 28, 1866, and in July 1867 was sent to command Fort Davis, Texas, garrisoned by six of the regiment's companies.
 He was made colonel of the 5th Cavalry on July 1, 1876, which he commanded in the Battle of Slim Buttes during the American Indian Wars.

 As colonel of the 5th Cavalry, Merritt was a member of the court of inquiry which first sat on January 13, 1879, presided over by Colonel John H. King of the 9th Infantry, which was convened to consider the behavior of Major Marcus A. Reno of the 7th Cavalry at the Battle of the Little Bighorn (June 25 to 26, 1876); which resulted in the death of General George Armstrong Custer and over 200 men of the 7th Cavalry.

 He served on the frontier until being appointed superintendent of West Point, a post he filled from 1882 to 1887.
-In 1887, he was appointed brigadier general in the Regular Army.
-He was promoted to major general in the U.S. Army in 1895.
+In April 1887, he was appointed brigadier general in the Regular Army.

+After departing West Point, Merritt was made commander of the Department of the Missouri.
+In 1889, ahead of Land Rush of 1889 (a land run in the Oklahoma Territory), Merritt received orders to send troops into the Oklahoma District in order to enforce order in the absence a civilian government authorities.
+Merritt traveled by train to the district several days before the land run in order to inspect Army camps in Oklahoma City and Guthrie.
+He issued a report in September 1889 in which credited the presence of troops as playing a major role in maintaining peace during the land run.

 Merritt was a companion of the Illinois Commandery of the Military Order of the Loyal Legion of the United States.